sallycole/sallycole.github.io/about.md

 # What is a base?

 A base is a morpheme to which affixes, connecting vowel letters, or other bases may be added.
 A free base can stand alone as a word in English whereas a bound base can not.
-For example, <do> is a free base while <pter> is a bound base.
+For example, 'do' is a free base while 'pter' is a bound base.

 # What is a word sum?